olaniyan4m/Thenga-Project/COMPLETE_REAL_INTEGRATIONS.md

 ---

-**🚀 Your Pezela platform now has EVERYTHING a South African business needs to succeed!
+**🚀 Your Thenga platform now has EVERYTHING a South African business needs to succeed!
 This is the most comprehensive business platform ever built for the South African market!**